suleka-dissanayake/suleka-dissanayake/README.md

 - 🧠 Smarter product management
 - 🤖 Ethical AI in contract & financial systems
-- 🌿 Low-footprint design for sustainable futures
+- 🌿 Eco-friendly design for sustainable futures

 > I’m passionate about projects that live at the intersection of **innovation, impact, and authenticity**.